-Netflix commences production of its first original African series – Queen Sono
+One of the world's leading entertainment services, Netflix, has begun production on its first original African series - Queen Sono.
+Queen Sono is an

 One of the world’s leading entertainment services, Netflix, has begun production on its first original African series – Queen Sono.
 Queen Sono is an action-packed spy thriller.
 It was shot in South Africa and produced by Johannesburg-based Diprente.